Impact of AI on Data Anonymization

 Data perturbation can be applied to different types of data, including numerical data, categorical data, and text data.
 There are several techniques used to perform data perturbation, including random sampling, adding random noise or errors, and applying probability distributions.

 Data perturbation is becoming increasingly popular as organizations seek to protect sensitive data and comply with privacy regulations, while still being able to perform data analysis and use advanced technologies like machine learning.
-However, it’s important to note that data perturbation can affect the accuracy and reliability of the data, and careful consideration should be given to the level of perturbation applied to the data.
+However, it’s important to note that data perturbation can affect the accuracy and reliability of the data, and careful consideration should be given to the level of perturbation applied to the data. - Data Swapping:- Data swapping is a data anonymization technique used to protect sensitive information by exchanging or swapping data between individuals or entities.
+The purpose of data swapping is to make it more difficult to identify individuals in a data set, while still allowing the data to be used for research or statistical analysis.

 Data swapping involves exchanging or swapping data points between individuals or entities, while maintaining the overall statistical properties of the data.
 For example, in a medical data set, the data of patients could be swapped with each other, while maintaining the same distribution of ages, genders, and other relevant variables.